Singapore scrambles fighter jets after bomb threat on Air India Express flight

 SINGAPORE: The Republic of Singapore Air Force (RSAF) scrambled F-15SG jets on Tuesday night (Oct 15) after a bomb threat on an Air India Express flight.

-Two F-15SG jets escorted the plane away from populated areas.
-It touched down at Changi Airport at around 10.04pm, more than an hour after it was due to land.
+Two F-15SG jets escorted the plane away from populated areas and it touched down at Changi Airport at around 10.04pm, more than an hour after it was due to land.

 "Our Ground Based Air Defence systems and Explosive Ordnance Disposal team were also activated.
-Once on the ground, the plane was handed to the Airport Police," said Mr Ng, adding that investigations are ongoing.
+Once on the ground, the plane was handed to the Airport Police," Dr Ng said, adding that investigations are ongoing.

 "Many thanks to the dedication and professionalism of our Singapore Armed Forces and Home Team that keep us safe in our homes, even when threats exist around us."